-The objective of this research is to support a TRB Symposium on Transformational Technologies Affecting Transportation.
-Specific duties will include assisting in planning the event, identifying potential participants, preparing white papers and presentation materials on the transformational technologies, facilitating the event, and summarizing the event.
+The objective of this research was to support a TRB Symposium on Transformational Technologies Affecting Transportation.
+Specific duties included assisting in planning the event, identifying potential participants, preparing white papers and presentation materials on the transformational technologies, facilitating the event, and summarizing the event.

 Task 1.
 Meet with the NCHRP Project Panel on July 18, 2016 in San Francisco to begin planning the event.
 Two weeks prior to this meeting, the contractor will deliver a concept plan for the event, including event objectives and themes and a schedule of milestones leading up to the event as well as follow-on activities to summarize the proceedings.
 In consultation with TRB staff, the contractor will also prepare an agenda for the kick-off meeting.
 Upon completion of the meeting, the contractor will prepare notes reflecting the discussion and revise the concept plan.